Paul Tillich: Biography

 From 1924 to 1925, Tillich served as an associate professor of theology at the University of Marburg, where he began to develop his systematic theology, teaching a course on it during the last of his three terms.
 While at Marburg, Tillich developed a professional relationship with both Rudolf Bultmann and Martin Heidegger.
 From 1925 until 1929, Tillich was a professor of theology at the Dresden University of Technology and the University of Leipzig.
 Then, succeeding Max Scheler (who had died suddenly in 1928), Tillich held the post of professor of philosophy and sociology at the University of Frankfurt from 1929 to 1933.
 While at Frankfurt Tillich's two assistants (both completing their doctorates under him) were Harald Poelchau and Theodor Adorno (in 1931 Leo Strauss had applied for the same position but was rejected).
 During that period Tillich also "was instrumental in hiring Max Horkheimer as the Director of the Institut für Sozialforschung and to a professorship in sociology at the University of Frankfurt."
 In Winter Term 1930-31 Tillich and Horkheimer together team-taught a course on John Locke; and during the several terms to immediately follow Tillich and Adorno together led seminars on Georg Simmel, Gotthold Ephraim Lessing, and Georg Wilhelm Friedrich Hegel.
 Along the way Tillich also remained in conversation with Erich Przywara.

 While at the University of Frankfurt, Tillich traveled throughout Germany giving public lectures and speeches that brought him into conflict with the Nazi movement.
 Ten weeks after Adolf Hitler became German Chancellor, on 13 April 1933 Tillich, along with Karl Mannheim and Max Horkheimer, were among the "first batch" of prominent German academic "enemies of the Reich" to be summarily dismissed from their tenured positions for solely ideological and/or racial reasons.
 Reinhold Niebuhr visited Germany in the summer of 1933 and, already impressed with Tillich's writings (they had known one another since 1919), contacted Tillich upon learning of his dismissal.
 Niebuhr urged Tillich to join the faculty at New York City's Union Theological Seminary; Tillich accepted.

 At the age of 47, Tillich moved with his family to the United States.
 This meant learning English, the language in which he would eventually publish works such as the Systematic Theology.
 From 1933 until 1955 he taught at Union Theological Seminary in New York, where he began as a visiting professor of philosophy of religion.
 During 1933–34 he was also a visiting lecturer in philosophy at Columbia University.
 Remarkably, "the faculty of Union [had] agreed to a 5% pay cut, at the height of the Great Depression, to bring the 47-year old Tillich and his family to the U.S."

 Tillich's gravestone in Paul Tillich Park, New Harmony, Indiana.
-The quotation is from Psalms 1:3.
+The quotation is from Psalm 1:3.